symbol/symbol-docs/source/guides/mosaic.rst

 Did you register a :doc:`mosaics<../concepts/mosaic>` with ``supplyMutable`` option set to true?

-In that case, this guide will walk you through increasing or decreasing your mosaic available supply.
+In that case, you can increase or decrease your mosaic available supply following this guide.

 Prerequisites
 =============